Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Data Analysis

 In line with previous studies \cite{bienczak2016plasma, bienczak2017determinants, Schomaker:2024b}, we are interested in how counterfactual viral failure probabilities (VL$_t$), defined as a viral load exceeding $100$ copies/mL, vary as a function of different efavirenz concentrations (EFV$_t$, defined as the plasma concentration (in mg/L) measured $12$ hours after dosing).
 Briefly, different patients who take the same efavirenz dose, may still have different drug concentrations in their blood, for example because of their individual metabolism.
 Patients exposed to suboptimal concentrations may experience negative outcomes and one may ask at which concentration level antiretroviral activity is too low to guarantee suppression for most patients.
 Thus, one may be interested in the concentration-response curve $a \mapsto P(\text{VL}^{\text{EFV}=a}=1), \, a \in [0,6]$ mg/L; although it is known that not every child can achieve every possible concentration level, depending on their clinical and metabolic profile and thus positivity violations may be likely \cite{Schomaker:2024b}.

 For illustration, we use baseline data and data from the scheduled visit at \(t=36\) (weeks).
-The relevant part of the assumed data-generating process is, in line with previous studies \cite{Schomaker:2024b, Holovchak:2024, Schomaker:2024}, summarized by the directed acyclic graph (DAG) in Figure \ref{ana:dag}:
+The relevant part of the assumed data-generating process follows previous studies \cite{Schomaker:2024b, Holovchak:2024, Schomaker:2024}.

 Our analysis illustrates the ideas based on a complete case analysis of all measured variables at $t=36$ (weeks) represented in the DAG $(n=83)$.
 The analysis was conducted using three support levels for detecting non-overlap: $99\%$, $95\%$, and $90\%$.
-Our target estimand is the standard causal concentration-response curve, defined in Section \ref{estmand:1}.
-We compare this estimand to the proposed estimand with most feasible intervention strategy, described in Section \ref{estmand:2}, as well as the trimming estimand in Section \ref{estmand:3}.
+Our reference target estimand is the standard causal concentration-response curve, defined in Section \ref{estmand:1}.
+We compare this estimand to the proposed FDRC, described in Section~\ref{sec:feasible_estimand}, as well as the trimming estimand in Section \ref{estmand:3}.
 The estimation process closely follows the detailed methodology described in Section \ref{sec:estimation} and algorithm outlined in Algorithm \ref{alg:feasible}.

-Note: To quantify uncertainty, obtaining reliable compatibility intervals is challenging in this setting, both because the functional parameter defined in Equation (\ref{eqn:estimand_feasible1}) is not pathwise differentiable and because of uncertainty around ideal model specification.
-Since bootstrap inference may be unreliable in such nonregular problems, we report only point estimates in the application and acknowledge this limitation.